GG413TTU/AITicTacToe/README.md

 - press '0' to change ai level to 0 (random)
 - press '1' to change ai level to 1 (impossible)
 - press 'r' to restart the game
+- press 'u' to undo the ai move (only one undo)

 # Game Snapshots